tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 IDs.
 The object ID  makes sense since in our [CLI](#cli) we had the `await` command use the same object.
 However, the same thread ID wasn't something we intentionally set up.
 This shows us that we are reusing our thread.
-This is great as it helps save on the cost of starting up a new thread.
+This is great as it helps save on the cost of starting up and maintaining a new thread.

 ## Fancy another